Saving Chilli Pepper Seeds

 Saving Chilli Pepper Seeds - Step 7

 Some growers store their seeds in the refrigerator and believe that it has the added benefit of emulating a seasonal transition that seeds are sometimes exposed to in nature.
 It's believed that pepper seeds which have been exposed to a cold spell will germinate faster than those which have not.
 However, the main reason for storing pepper seeds in the refrigerator is to prolong their lifespan.
-If you plan on storing pepper seeds in the refrigerator then it's important that you make sure they are fully dried, packaged very well and that there is no excess moisture in your seed box.
+If you plan on storing pepper seeds in the refrigerator then it's ultra important that you make sure they are fully dried, packaged very well and that there is no excess moisture in your seed box.
 Never store pepper seeds in the freezer because it will damage the embryo inside the seed.
-Although some of the world's genebanks store seeds in flood, bomb and radiation-proof vaults at sub-zero temperatures, such a practice is way beyond the scope of the average chilli grower! šŸ˜‚
+Although some of the world's genebanks store seeds in flood, bomb and radiation-proof vaults at sub-zero temperatures, such a practice is way beyond the scope of the average chilli grower!
+Then again, given how we love chillies so much it's something worthy of consideration! šŸ˜‚

 Providing you store your pepper seeds in a cool dark place there really is no need to store them in the refrigerator.
 However, if you wish you can still place seeds that you're planning to sow in the refrigerator for several days prior to sowing.
 Doing so might help to wake them up a bit.
 One has to wonder how much benefit there really is to exposing chilli pepper seeds to the cold when you consider that most chilli plants come from warm parts of the world.
 Capsicum pubescens, Capsicum baccatum and some wild species, such as Capsicum eximium, come from the Andean region of South America and seeds of these plants may or may not benefit from a cold spell prior to sowing.
 The temperatures in Peru and Bolivia, where the three aforementioned species come from, can sometimes drop to below freezing at night during the wintertime.